 Champions empower participants by providing information, coordinating activities, supporting participants, and instilling the self-confidence to pursue a career in STEM or the Skilled Trades.
 These STEMforGIRLS leaders build a sense of community by creating connections between individual participants and by connecting participants with female professionals working in STEM and in the Skilled Trades.

-To provide the best possible experience, champions will be provided with training and professional development sessions on ‘how girls learn’, ‘unconscious bias’, and ‘virtual engagement.’
-While WRDC coordinators will provide ongoing support, champions will also develop a network via their own “digital clubhouse” where they can share their experiences, troubleshoot concerns, and support each other.
+Champions receive training and professional development, including sessions on how girls learn, how to deal with unconscious bias and how to increase virtual engagement.
+While WRDC coordinators will provide ongoing support, Champions will also develop a peer network in their own section of the STEMforGIRLS “digital clubhouse” where these key volunteers can share their experiences, troubleshoot concerns, and support each other.

-The generous support from industry sponsors is essential to success of the STEMforGIRLS programs.
-From financial support, to employer-supported volunteerism and in-kind donations, sponsors ensure the continuity of these programs that engage girls in hands-on interactive learning activities, provide opportunities to hear from female role models, and instill the confidence required to make informed career choices.
+As a sponsor, your financial support, employer-supported volunteerism and in-kind donations, will ensure the continuity of the STEMforGIRLS programs that engage girls in hands-on interactive learning activities, provide opportunities to hear from female role models, and instill the confidence required to make informed career choices.